strapi/documentation/docs/developer-docs/latest/plugins/email.md

 ## Sending emails with a lifecycle hook

- To trigger an email based on administrator actions in the admin panel use [Lifecycle hooks](/developer-docs/latest/development/backend-customization/models.md#lifecycle-hooks) and the [`send()` function](#using-the-send-function).
+ To trigger an email based on administrator actions in the admin panel use [lifecycle hooks](/developer-docs/latest/development/backend-customization/models.md#lifecycle-hooks) and the [`send()` function](#using-the-send-function).
 For example, to send an email each time a new content entry is added in the Content Manager use the `afterCreate` lifecycle hook:

 ```js